zicklag/bevy-to-bones-talk-slides/bevy-to-bones.md

 Notes:

 - This led to a good deal of thinking about possible solutions.
-- We could re-consider client-server, but it felt like we'd still have a similar feeling of "undefined behavior" by having to do network-specific handling all throughout our gameplay code again.
+- We could re-consider client-server, but it seemed like we'd still have a similar feeling of "undefined behavior" by having to do network-specific handling all throughout our gameplay code again.
 - I started thinking about what it would take to put the Jumpy's core gameplay logic in it's own deterministic "Box".
 - We could make our own simple ECS that we could use, and we could make the whole world `.clone()`-able so that it would be trivial to snapshot and restore.